 This is a junior-senior level undergrad course on enumeration, that is,

-with more sophisticated techniques, such as generating functions and
+along with with more sophisticated techniques, such as generating functions and Polya theory.

-(Note that Math 4707 is class which covers some of this material at a slightly lower-level, along with some of the graph theory covered in Math 5707).
+Note that Math 4707 is class which covers some of this material at a somewhat lower-level, along with some of the graph theory covered in Math 5707.

 |Level||Title||Author(s), Publ. info||Location|

 |Jackson and Thoro, Addison-Wesley 1990||On reserve in math library (for 4707)|

 |Same||Introductory combinatorics||Bogart, Harcourt/Acad.
 Press 2000||On reserve in math library|

 |Applied combinatorics||Tucker, Wiley & Sons 2001||On reserve in math library|